ldmrqs/dictionary/README.md

-# Python Dictionary - English
+# Python Dictionary

-A complete reference of Python commands translated to English in a direct and straightforward way.
+A complete reference of Python commands in a direct and straightforward way.

 ## Table of Contents